ArnaudDuhamel/Portoflio-Data-Analysis/referenceGroupReportFall2023/README.md

 The data analysis above was used to recommend stakeholders at NTNU to increase the lab time for the course to at least 5 hours per week and the lecture time to at least 3 hours per week.

+## Outcome

+I learned that, for the next edition of the course, 4 teaching assistants will be employed.